George E. Smith: Career

 Both Boyle and Smith were avid sailors who took many trips together.
 After retirement Smith sailed around the world with his life partner, Janet, for seventeen years, eventually giving up his hobby in 2003 to "spare his 'creaky bones' from further storms".
-He currently resides in the Waretown section of Ocean Township, Ocean County, New Jersey.
+He resided in the Waretown section of Ocean Township, Ocean County, New Jersey.

+Later life and death

 In 2015, Smith was awarded the Progress Medal and Honorary Fellowship of the Royal Photographic Society.
-He is a member of Pi Mu Epsilon, Phi Beta Kappa, and Sigma Xi and a fellow of the Institute of Electrical and Electronics Engineers (IEEE) and American Physical Society and a member of the National Academy of Engineering.
+He was a member of Pi Mu Epsilon, Phi Beta Kappa, and Sigma Xi and a fellow of the Institute of Electrical and Electronics Engineers (IEEE) and American Physical Society and a member of the National Academy of Engineering.

 In 2017, Smith was announced as one of four winners of the Queen Elizabeth Prize for Engineering, for his contribution to the creation of digital imaging sensors.

+Smith died at his home in Barnegat Township, New Jersey, on May 28, 2025, 18 days after his 95th birthday.